Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

  Where D=kTB/6πνa is Boltzmann's constant (1.3807 x 10 ^-23 J/K), T is the temperature (K) of the
  surrounding medium ,ν is viscosity of surrounding medium (NxS/m^2), “a” is a measure of length (radius of a sphere approximating the molecule).
 What are the units for a diffusion coefficient?
 (5 pts)

+1.b.
+You learn that the diffusion coefficient for a protein (~30 kDa GFP) in water is about 100 µm^2/s.
+The diffusion constant for the same protein is in the cytoplasm of a eukaryotic cell is only 30µm^2/s.
+Intuitively do these numbers make sense?
+(Yes or No) Why?
+(Bullet points) Using these numbers estimate the viscosity of the cytoplasm relative to the viscosity of water?
+(10 pts) (HINT: solve for using the equation given above).

+Next, let’s estimate the time it takes for a protein to diffuse spontaneously across different typesof cells (diffusion time